erikjearl/SEPIA-Environments/README.md

 * Uses the A* algorithm to path find a solution to a maze

 ### PA2
-* Implementation of minimax search tree utlizing alpha beta pruning to calculate fight against an adversary agent
+* Implementation of minimax search tree utlizing alpha beta pruning to calculate a fight strategy against an adversary agent

 ### PA3
 * Forward state space planner to solve resource collection scenarios